zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

 Asking CUDA For More Memory
 ---------------------------

 A second set of rounding rules applying when we need more memory from CUDA.
 In this circumstance, we only ask CUDA for a multiple of its page size (2MB?) at the smallest, expecting to split the block up for smaller allocations.
-For large sizes this round happens in 20MB chunks:
+For large sizes this rounding happens in 20MB chunks:

     Block alloc_new_block(size_t size) {
         // when we allocate a new block, we allocate it bigger than the requested object